 - 2 teaspoons vanilla extract

-- 1 cup blueberries
+- 1 cup fresh blueberries

 - 1/2 of an eight oz container cream cheese, room temperature (Kite Hill for dairy-free)

 - 1 tablespoon butter, softened (Earth Balance Spread for dairy-free)

 - 1/3 cup Swerve Confectioner Sweetener

 - 1 tablespoon lemon juice

 - lemon zest (optional)